chef/chef-web-docs/chef_master/source/upgrade_server_ha.rst

 Procedure
 =====================================================

-This assumes that the new chef-backend package has been copied to all of the nodes.
+.. note:: The procedure assumes that the new chef-backend package has been copied to all of the nodes.

 Step 1: Block Failover
 -----------------------------------------------------